Hudson Valley Philharmonic: Subsidiary of the Bardavon

-To save the forty-year-old cultural cornerstone of the community, local regional philanthropic foundations stated their willingness to commit substantial support provided the Bardavon would step in to reorganize and reinstate the orchestra.
-A Juilliard teaching artist and affiliate of the New York Philharmonic redesigned the Young Peoples' concert program.
-The New York State Legislature and the foundations aided the Bardavon to purchase the assets and name Hudson Valley Philharmonic.
-On June 3, 1999, the Hudson Valley Philharmonic officially became a Bardavon subsidiary.
-Each year, the program provides thousands of regional school children with the opportunity to view orchestral concerts.
+In 1998, the orchestra sustained a financial crisis, and in order to save the organization, local regional philanthropic foundations stated their willingness to commit substantial support provided the Bardavon would step in to reorganize and reinstate the orchestra.
+Both the New York State Legislature and private foundations aided the Bardavon to purchase the assets and name Hudson Valley Philharmonic, which officially occurred on June 3, 1999.